xuetf/KDD_CUP_2020_Debiasing_Rush/README.md

-# Solution to Debiasing of KDD CUP 2020 (Team Rush)
+# Solution to the Debiasing Track of KDD CUP 2020 (Team Rush)

 We propose a CF + GNN recall approach, as well as an ensemble ranking approach of GBDT and DIN.
 Please refer to the summary of our solution in my blog or zhihu,